 Between October and December 2016 Dutch artist Emma Berentsen resided in Sao Paulo, Brazil and interviewed 13 Brazilian women from different social and professional backgrounds about their opinions/thoughts and stories around rape culture.
 The research was presented during a reading performance on 12.12.2016 at Marieta.

-The 8th of April 2017 Questioning Rape Culture will be back at Marieta in Sao Paulo, as part of a bigger event dealing with rape culture – keep an eye on this page for more info –
+The 8th of April 2017 Questioning Rape Culture was be back at Marieta in Sao Paulo, as part of a bigger event dealing with rape culture curated by Emma.